ratt-ru/CubiCal/README.md

 In order to make use of the code, it is first necessary to run:

 python setup_full_complex.py build_ext --inplace -f

+in the code directory.

+The --help provides information on the currently available options.